3 Ways to Hack CCTV Cameras (and How to Prevent It from Happening to You)

 TThe entire industry received a wake-up call to this reality following the revelation in 2017 that more than half a dozen Hikvision brand wifi cameras were being accessed through a backdoor password reset flaw.

 The problem created embarrassing headlines (the hashtag #hakvision circulated on social channels).
-And ICS-Cert, an agency within the U.S. Department of Homeland Security, characterized the vulnerability as “remotely exploitable” with a “
+And ICS-Cert, an agency within the U.S. Department of Homeland Security, characterized the vulnerability as “remotely exploitable” with a “low skill level to exploit.”

 Despite this incident raising overall awareness, many organizations are still woefully behind when it comes to safeguarding their camera systems.
 To better prepare, all enterprises should understand the following three methods that are among the most commonly used by criminals to gain unauthorized access to CCTV cameras.